IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 6 April 2024 | 13:35
+### On Damage Flashing Again
+ * So, I am going to implement state for the flashing but it'd be it's own state that is separate.
+Just using the bool IsFlashing didn't allow for noting whether or not the color is being displayed or not.

 ## 6 April 2024 | 12:48
 ### Check In
  * Going to actually start working now.

+### On Damage Flashing
+ * So, for having the enemies flash their sprite texture when they are hit, I had origianlly thought to use state for that.
+That's what Jeff did when he implemented that during class as an example.
+ * There is a stunned state on the enemies that I thought to use for this purpose.
+However, I did have an intended use for this state and there currently isn't something similar on the player.
+Plus, the "flashing" state wouldn't be exclusive to the player's other states.
+ * So, because I don't want the flashing state to be exclusive, I am just going to use a boolean for it, especially since there's only 2 states for that: "flashing" and "not flashing";

 ## 6 April 2024 | 10:09
 ### Check In